 Compare the fingerprint in the output with the fingerprint at the beginning of this section.
 If the fingerprints match, you can safely import the key, using the following command:

 If you encounter any difficulties verifying the integrity of the release key, do not proceed with the installation.
 Instead, please contact us at email@example.com.

 Once you have imported the release key, verify that the current release tag was signed with the release signing key:

 cd ~/Persistent/securedrop/ git checkout 0.14.0 git tag -v 0.14.0

 Good signature from "SecureDrop Release Signing Key" in the

-If you do not, signature verification has failed and you should not proceed with the installation.
+If you do not see the message above, signature verification has failed and you should not proceed with the installation.
 If this happens, please contact us at firstname.lastname@example.org.

 Create the Admin Passphrase Database¶

 We provide a KeePassX password database template to make it easier for admins and journalists to generate strong, unique passphrases and store them securely.
 Once you have set up Tails with persistence and have cloned the repo, you can set up your personal password database using this template.

 in the SecureDrop repository that you just cloned.